rkaev/mission-impossible/README.md

 The intendant of the ship has started reviewing documents on his table.
 He found the clue in the document.
 It came out that in one file with special web encoding has been stored 4th digit.
 The 4th digit has been stored on a new line after the phrase "I need this key".

-*The encoding widely used in the web starts with "base" and there are 2 digits.*
+**Hint:** The encoding widely used in the web starts with "base" and there are 2 digits.

 ## Quest 4

 After finding the 4th digit in the position.
-It has came out that crew got no anymore clues to find the 2nd digit.
-One member of the crew has told that there is an option, but requested you to guess what option it is.
+It came out that crew had no anymore clues to find the last digit.
+One member of the crew has told that there is an option, which require to try different variants.

-The doorlock url api/v1/doorlock?code= Enter password
+**Hint:** The doorlock url is https://missionimpossible.appspot.com/api/doorlock?code= and HTTP Request Get method